augustoAdd3/Add3TestSecoya/README.md

 - `Dynamic`, `Static`, `AutoCompound` mode for staking contract

-`Dynamic` mode is working like that the staker can claim when they want even the staking period is not ended `Static` mode is working like that the staker can claim only after the period is ended.
-`AutoCompound` mode is working like auto stake when user claim
+`Dynamic` mode is working like that the staker can claim when they want even the staking period is not ended `Static` mode is working like that the staker can claim only after the period is ended `AutoCompound` mode is working like auto stake when user claim